michaelho-wix/michaelho-wix/rest-api-checklist.md

    - [ ] Links to Google Sheets/Slides
  - [ ] URL as per guidelines - (host in YAML)
  - [ ] Code samples for each endpoint and webhook (+ object)
+ - [ ] All parameters are marked and set correctly:
- - [ ] Parameter names as per guidelines
+   - [ ] Names as per guidelines
- - [ ] Parameters that are referring directly to other parameters - should be nested
+   - [ ] Direct references to other parameters - should be nested
- - [ ] Mark any/all deprecated parameters (deprecated = true)
+   - [ ] Deprecated (deprecated = true)
- - [ ] Mark any/all required parameters
+   - [ ] Required (the default is optional!)
- - [ ] Mark any/all read-only parameters
+   - [ ] Read-only
  - [ ] Remove any/all irrelevant endpoints (or mark as deprecated)
  - [ ] Object (entities in YAML)
+ - [ ] Permissions:
    - [ ] Every endpoint and webhook must be protected by a permission
    - [ ] Multiple permissions for 1 endpoint or webhook are a red flag - talk to Aliza ASAP

 <?--- based on https://docs.google.com/document/d/1hhQrnA07TMjYaX_c05mHRf5jjqtDSSFrxlzfMZ93xdA/edit?userstoinvite=laurake%40wix.com&actionButton=1# --->